 In extreme cases, software bugs can endanger lives.
 This happened in the 1980s, for example, when a radiation therapy machine caused the deaths of 3 patients by giving 100 times the intended dose of radiation.
 And in 1979, a US Army computer almost started a nuclear war, when it misinterpreted a simulation of the Soviet Union launching a missile as the real thing!
 If you are interested in other software failures, CS4FN lists the most spectacular ones!

 Our society today is so reliant on software that we can’t even imagine life without it anymore.
-In many ways, software has made our lives easier: we write emails, chat with friends on Facebook, play computer games and search for information on Google.
+In many ways, software has made our lives easier: we write emails, chat with friends on Facebook, play computer games and search for information on the internet.
 Heaps of software is hidden behind the scenes too, so we don’t even know we’re using it.
 There's software in cars, traffic lights, TVs, washing machines, Japanese toilets, and hearing aids.
 We've become so used to having software, we expect it to work at all times!

 So why doesn’t it?
 Why do we get bugs in the first place?
 As it turns out, writing software is incredibly difficult.
 Software isn’t a physical product, so we can’t just look at it to see if it’s correct.
 On top of that, most of the software you use every day is huge and extremely complex.
 Windows Vista is rumoured to have around 50 million lines of code; MacOSX has 86 million.
 If we printed Vista out on paper, we would get an 88m high stack!
 That’s as high as a 22 storey building or the Statue of Liberty in New York!
 If you wanted to read through Vista and try to understand how it works, you can expect to get through about 120 lines per hour, so it would take you 417,000 hours or 47 ½ years!
 (And that’s just to read through it, not write it.)

 Software engineering is all about how we can create software despite this enormous size and complexity while hopefully get a working product in the end.
-It was first introduced as a topic of computer science in the 1960s during the so-called "software crisis", when people realised that the capability of hardware was increasing at incredible speeds while our ability to develop software is staying pretty much the same.
+It was first introduced as a topic of computer science in the 1960s during the so-called "software crisis", when people realised that the capability of hardware was increasing at incredible speeds while our ability to develop software was staying pretty much the same.

 As the name software engineering suggests, we are taking ideas and processes from other engineering disciplines (such as building bridges or computer hardware) and applying them to software.
 Having a structured process in place for developing software turns out to be hugely important because it allows us to manage the size and complexity of software.
 As a result of advances in software engineering, there are many success stories of large and complex software products that work well and contain few bugs.
 For example, Google's huge projects (Google search, Gmail, …) are built by teams of thousands of engineers, yet they still manage to create software that does what it should.